js-ts/SAME-samples/houseprice/README.md

 ## Introduction

 This sample pipeline uses some advanced essemble techniques to stack a wide variety of models.
+If you are not curios about the ensemble techniques, please go straight to the next section.
+Otherwise, read on!

 The features engeneering is rather parsimonious (at least compared to some others great scripts) .
 It is pretty much:
 - Imputing missing values by proceeding sequentially through the data